How To Ship Petrochemical Separators

 Road Transport

-• Specialised Lowboy Trailers: Use trailers designed for oversized and heavy loads.
+• Specialised Lowboy Trailers: Utilise trailers specifically designed for oversized and heavy loads.
 Specify the required trailer type based on dimensions and weight.
+Lowboy trailers provide a lower centre of gravity, enhancing stability during transit.

-• Route Planning: Careful route planning is essential to avoid low bridges, narrow roads, and other obstacles.
+• Route Planning: Meticulous route planning is essential to avoid low bridges, narrow roads, and other obstacles.
+A detailed route survey should be conducted to identify and mitigate potential hazards.

 Port Handling